SchaeStewart/samanage-api/README.md

 # Samnage-API

-A (currently thin) class for interacting with the Samanage API
+A class for interacting with the Samanage API

 ## Usage